freemansoft/ESP8266-MicroPython/README.md

         * Mine Windows 10 path was `C:\Users\joe\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0\LocalCache\local-packages\Python39\Scripts`
 1. Clone this repo
 1. Copy `config-template.py.template` to `config.py` and put your values into `config.py`
+    *
+    *
+    * hostname: The hostname should appear in your DHCP name table.
+In my case a `hostname` of `FreemanFrak` became a DNS entry of `freemanfrak.fios-router.home`
 1. rshell
     1. `connect serial COM6` or whatever your com port is
 1. rshell